The Peter Luck-Hille Cup 2017/8

 This event is a junior inter-club competition run on a handicap basis designed to include predominantly youngsters aged 12-15 with handicaps ranging from 45-90.

-The Charity, with the assistance of our Ambassador Paul Weaver and Director Josh Farrall, successfully ran the fifth Peter Luck-Hille Cup in 2017/18.
+The Charity, with the assistance of our Ambassador Paul Weaver and Director Josh Farrall, successfully ran the eigth Peter Luck-Hille Cup in 2021/22.
 This inter-club junior team competition is aimed at giving juniors who may be below the elite level a chance to take part in team matches and meet similar juniors from other clubs.
-The 2018/9 tournament is now under way with a record entry of 10 clubs now taking part.The grand final will be held at Wellington on May 26th 2019
+The 2022/23 tournament is now under way with a record entry of 12 clubs now taking part.The grand final will be held at Wellington in June 2023.

 We have identified University Student Real Tennis Clubs as a very effective means of recruiting new young players, and well worth our support.

-We have awarded cash grants to each of the following university student clubs: Bristol, Middlesex, St Andrews, Exeter (who play at the Hyde and Bristol courts), Newcastle and Durham (who play at the Jesmond Dean court) and St Mary's.
+We have awarded cash grants to each of the following university student clubs: Bristol, Middlesex, St Andrews, Exeter (who play at the Hyde and Bristol courts), Newcastle, York and Durham (who play at the Jesmond Dean court) and St Mary's.

 We have awarded these grants on the basis that the student clubs have proper governance, elected Officers, formal University recognition and a formal relationship with their local club with a court.